Stocks fight to protect Trump-era gains

 |WELLS FARGO & COMPANY

-In manufacturing, Harley-Davidson suspended production at its U.S. plants while General Motors and Ford are looking into the possibility of making medical equipment at their plants.
+In manufacturing, Harley-Davidson suspended production at its U.S. plants while General Motors and Ford are looking into the possibility of making medical equipment at their factories.

+Tesla shares gained after the electric automaker recevied upgrades at Bank of America and Morgan Stanley due its valuation.

-Elsewhere, Dick’s Sporting Goods announced the closure of its stores for two weeks amid declining traffic due to COVID-19.
+Elsewhere, Dick’s Sporting Goods announced the closing of its stores for two weeks amid declining traffic due to COVID-19.

 |Ticker